Pricing data last verified: June 2026

 How do I verify a Vietnamese dentist’s qualifications?
 Ask directly for the practitioner’s degree, any specialist certification, and the institution granting it.
 For implantologists, ask about ITI (International Team for Implantology) membership or AO (Academy of Osseointegration) affiliation.
 Cross-reference by searching the dentist’s name online — published papers, conference presentations, and external clinic profiles all strengthen the picture.

 Is Picasso Dental Clinic staffed by internationally trained dentists?
 Picasso’s network includes practitioners with international training and certifications.
-More importantly, the clinic’s sustained 4.9/5 rating from nearly 4,000 international patient reviews represents the kind of outcome-based evidence that credential claims alone cannot replicate.
+More importantly, the clinic’s sustained 4.9/5 rating from 3,000+ Google reviews across six branches represents the kind of outcome-based evidence that credential claims alone cannot replicate.